theandroidlord/Frame60/README.md

 ffprobe, chunk splitting, checkpoint/resume, and the no-sensor fallback all confirmed working before this ever shipped to you.

+## Never touched a terminal?
+Start here 🔰

+You do **not** need to learn any commands or copy-paste anything.
+After the one-time install below:

+- **Termux (phone):** run `bash start.sh`
+- **Windows:** double-click `start.bat`

+Either one drops you straight into a guided menu — pick your video from a numbered list, answer a few plain questions (or just hit Enter to accept the sensible default each time), confirm, done.
+No flags, no syntax to remember.
+Everything below this point (`--profile`, `--mode`, etc.) is for people who want to skip the menu and drive it directly — totally optional.

 ## Real talk before you load the bar 🏋️

 `--mode interpolate` (the good-looking mode, real motion-compensated frame